 ElSayed NA, Aleppo G, Aroda VR, et al. 3.
 Prevention or delay of type 2 diabetes and associated comorbidities: Standards of Care in Diabetes-2023.
 Diabetes Care.
 2023;46(Suppl 1):S41-S48.
 PMID: 36507633 pubmed.ncbi.nlm.nih.gov/36507633/.

 Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM.
 Diabetes mellitus.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap: 607.

-Waller DG, Sampson AP.
+Waller DG.
 Diabetes mellitus.
-In: Waller DG, Sampson AP, eds.
+In: Waller DG, Sampson AP, Hitchings AW, eds.
 Medical Pharmacology & Therapeutics.
-5th ed.
-Philadelphia, PA: Elsevier; 2018:chap 40.
+6th ed.
+Philadelphia, PA: Elsevier; 2022:chap 40.

 Review Date 5/12/2023